alienn233/ROSes-Finder/README.md

 This module takes the selected sequences from Module 1 as input and performs data processing and feature extraction in a similar manner as Module 1.
 The processed data is subjected to multiclass classification.
 Finally, the results of the three classifiers are subjected to soft voting to obtain the final result.

 ## Output
-The final classification results are stored in 'soft_vote.txt'.
+The final classification results are stored in 'final_Nclass.out'.
+## ROS-CNN model download address
+Due to GitHub's file size limitations, the ROSes-CNN model can be downloaded via Google Drive